wlh18/html-css-1/README.md

 ### Making an HTML File
 We can create an HTML file by ending the name of the file with a `.html` extension.
-This will tell our browswer and code editors to read the file as HTML.
-It's important to note that `index.html` is a common name used with the root HTML file since the browser looks for files called `index` by default.
+This will tell our browser and code editors to read the file as HTML.
+Note that `index.html` is the standard name for a root HTML file since the browser looks for files called `index` by default.

 ### Syntax Overview